IndupriyaKompi/image_captioning/README.md

 b.
 Machine Translation: to turn these features into words in the right order

 The propsed model is a typical encode-decoder model.
 You'll see CNN as an image “encoder”, by first pre-training it for an image classification task and using the last hidden layer as an input to the RNN decoder that generates sentences (see Fig. 1).
-We call this model the Neural Image Caption, or NIC.
+We call this model the Neural Image Caption, or NIC
 Click [here](https://arxiv.org/pdf/1411.4555.pdf) to dive in.